mdfleming3/mdfleming3.github.io/_drafts/eli5-guide-search-engine-optimization-seo.md

 #### # Pages linking to website

 This is simple the overall number of links to a webpage.
-The more you have, the better, but don't stray to the dark side of gaining back links.
+The more you have, the better, but do not stray to the dark side of gaining back links.

 Black hat backlinks include purchasing links from a link farm, spamming website's comment sections with your page, and generating other unnatural URLs.
 This may give your website a boost in the short run, but it is not sustainable.
 Google will heavily penalize your website if it catches you doing this.

 #### Content Relevance

-Since search engines view links as endorsements, links from relevant websites boost off page SEO more than links from irrelevant websites.
+Since search engines view links as endorsements, links from relevant websites boost off-page SEO more than links from irrelevant websites.
 This means that receiving a link from a website that has similar keywords will be a bigger boost than a link from an obscure website.
 As so, it's a great idea to build connections with like-minded web authors.

 #### DoFollow / NoFollow Links